1zyxu/Discord-Server-Cloner/README.md

 ---

 <p align="center">
-  Made for Discord server administrators
+  Made for Discord server (no need to be administrator or template link)
 </p>